FatConan/headwillcollapse/pages/blog/the-dead-authors-podcast.md

 ### E. Gary Gygax (Chris Tallman)

-Chris Tallman in the guise of E. Gary Gygax the creator of Dungeons &map; Dragons engages in some unnecessarily horny role-playing with H. G. Wells.
+Chris Tallman in the guise of E. Gary Gygax the creator of Dungeons &amp; Dragons engages in some unnecessarily horny role-playing with H. G. Wells.
 Featuring plenty of content from the monster manual, a wiley rogue attempting to outmaneuver a spider web, and a lot of princesses with truly terrible fathers.